 If they do go over the 5% annual allowance (this allowance post RDR includes any adviser charges, initial and ongoing, along with any withdrawals taken by the client - regular or one-off), then this amount may be taxed as income during that tax year.

-To help you and your client decide on the best option, you can:
+To help you and your clients decide on the best option, you can use the

 It’s easier than ever to manage your clients’ investments: